Aitia-IIOT/ah5-docs-java-spring/docs/help/definitions.md

 ### Consumer

-A [system](./definitions.md#system) that wants use [services](./definitions.md#service).
+A [system](./definitions.md#microsystem-or-system) that wants use [services](./definitions.md#microservice-or-service).

 ### Event

-A short notification about a significant occurrence or change in state that is recognized within a [system](./definitions.md#system) by itself and is boradcasted within the [Local Cloud](./definitions.md#local-cloud).
-The notification is not holding any other data, than an [event-type], a timestamp and a sender system reference.
+A short notification about a significant occurrence or change in state that is recognized within a [system](./definitions.md#microsystem-or-system) by itself and is boradcasted within the [Local Cloud](./definitions.md#local-cloud).
+The notification is not holding any other data, than an [event-type], a timestamp, a sender system reference and a short(!) payload if really necessary.

 ### Event-Type